Jaminafa/alx-system-engineering-devops/0x03-shell_variables_expansions/README.md

 Script 10-love_exponent_breath displays the result of BREATH to the power of LOVE.
 Script 11-binary_to_decimal converts a number from base 2 to base 10.
 Script 12-combination prints all combinations of tqo letters except oo.
+Script 13-print_float prints a number with two decimal places followed by a new line